AshadeSamson/crypto-user-dashboard/README.md

 # crypto-user-dashboard

-The dashboard statically displays a user's cryptocurrency balance, transaction history and also account settings.
-Optimized for desktop and mobile interfaces.
+The dashboard statically displays a user's cryptocurrency balance, transaction history, and account settings. other components currently redirects to an unavailable page.
+Fully optimized for desktop and mobile interfaces.